 The Da Silva family originally immigrated from Portugal to Canada over 70 years ago, with ‘only a suitcase in hand.’
 This heritage is not only reflected in their winery portfolio, but also at the Kitchen, Da Silva’s on-site restaurant.

-Currently, dining is available on the patio only.
+The Kitchen is a small restaurant and dining is available outside only.
 The view is wonderfully calming, looking out over vineyards to the back of Munson Mountain and over to the mountains surrounding Penticton.

 Light bites and food trucks

 Don’t have the appetite or the time for a sit down meal while exploring the Bench?
 No problem.
-Keep reading to discover some awesome options for lighter meals and snacks!
+Keep reading to discover some awesome options for lighter meals and snacks on the Naramata Bench.

 Howling Bluff Estate Winery